wannier-developers/wannier90/docs/docs/user_guide/wannier90/library_mode.md

 ### w90_set_m_local

-Pass a pointer to a preexisting double precision complex array of dimension(nbands, nbands, num_wannier, nklocal), where nklocal is the number of kpoints associated with this rank.
+Pass a pointer to a preexisting double precision complex array of dimension(nbands, nbands, nn, nklocal), where nklocal is the number of kpoints associated with this rank and nn is the number of finite difference k-point neighbours.
 In serial, nklocal equals num_kpoints.
 The distribution of M across k-points is described by the `distk` array.

-This must be accomplished before calling w90_disentangle or w90_wannierise.

-This must follow w90_input_setopt.
+This must be done before calling w90_disentangle or w90_wannierise and must follow w90_input_setopt.

 ```fortran title="Fortran"
   subroutine w90_set_m_local(common_data, m_matrix_local)